-The fidelity of the stationary waves is examined in models that have contributed to the S2S Prediction project (Vitart et al., 2017).
-We include all eleven modeling centers - the Australian Bureau of Meteorology (BoM), the European Centre for
+The fidelity of the stationary waves is examined in models that have contributed to the S2S Prediction project (Vitart et al., 80 2017).
+We include all eleven modeling centers - the Australian Bureau of Meteorology (BoM), the European Centre for Medium-Range Weather Forecasts (ECMWF), the China Meteorological Administration (CMA), the United Kingdom Met.
+Office (UKMO), the National Center for Environmental Prediction (NCEP), the Korean Meteorological Administration (KMA), Japan Meteorological Agency (JMA), The Institute of Atmospheric Sciences and Climate of the National Research Council of Italy (ISAC-CNR), Hydrometeorological Centre of Russia (HMCR), Environment and Climate Change Canada (ECCC) and

-- 80 Medium-Range Weather Forecasts (ECMWF), the China Meteorological Administration (CMA), the United Kingdom Met.
-Office (UKMO), the National Center for Environmental Prediction (NCEP), the Korean Meteorological Administration (KMA), Japan Meteorological Agency (JMA), The Institute of Atmospheric Sciences and Climate of the National Research Council of Italy (ISAC-CNR), Hydrometeorological Centre of Russia (HMCR), Environment and Climate Change Canada (ECCC) and Meteo France (CNRM).
-A summary of the reforecast availability, ensemble size, and selected properties of the vertical resolu- - 85 tion is presented in table 1.
+Meteo France (CNRM).
+A summary of the reforecast availability, ensemble size, and selected properties of the vertical resolu-85 tion is presented in table 1.
 Throughout the paper, we look at the ensemble mean rather than individual ensemble members.
 For the UKMO, we downloaded hindcasts for the operational model in use during 2015 and the winter of 2019/2020, for the ECMWF, we downloaded data for the model version in use during 2016 and the winter of 2019/2020 (CY41R1/CY41R2 and CY46R1), and for the CNRM we downloaded data of model versions 2014 and 2019.
-For the ECMWF model, we use only one reforecast each week, and for the NCEP model we only downloaded 9 reforecasts each month, for consistency with the
+For the ECMWF model, we use only

-- 90 data availability for the other models.
+- 90 one reforecast each week, and for the NCEP model we only downloaded 9 reforecasts each month, for consistency with the data availability for the other models.
 These various models differ in the quality of their representation of the stratosphere (Domeisen et al., 2020a): the stratosphere is less well resolved in CMA, CNR-ISAC, HMCR, and BoM as compared to the other models (Table 1).
 We consider reforecasts initialized in November through February and assess the stationary waves as a function of forecasted week.
-Note that each modeling center has made available reforecasts from different years and the reforecast initialization dates differ among the models even for a given year. - 95 For comparison to the models' reforecasts, we use the ERA-Interim (ERA-I) reanalysis (Dee et al., 2011).
-We define the stationary waves by first computing the weekly mean geopotential height over initializations during November-December-January-February (NDJF) for each model, then compute the climatology for each week, and finally subtract off the zonal mean height at each latitude.
-For meridional eddy heat flux, we calculate the anomalies from the zonal mean of daily meridional wind, v, and temperature, T, separately, then multiply them, and average over all initializations in NDJF to obtain $\overline{v^T^}$ , where - 100 overbar denotes the zonal mean and asterisk denotes deviations from the zonal-mean.
-We do not explicitly filter out short-time variability.
-However, by averaging over many initializations and over week-periods, the non-stationary features are filtered out.
+Note that each modeling center has made available reforecasts from different years and the 95 reforecast initialization dates differ among the models even for a given year. - We define the stationary waves by first computing the time mean geopotential height over intializations during November-December-January-February (NDJF) for each model and forecast week, and then subtract off the zonal mean height at each latitude.
+For meridional eddy heat flux, we calculate the anomalies from the zonal mean of daily meridional wind, v, and temperature, T, separately, then multiply them, and average over all initializations in NDJF to obtain $\overline{v^T^}$ , where overbar denotes - 100 the zonal mean and asterisk denotes deviations from the zonal-mean.
+We do not explicitly filter out short-time variability, although these waves often take non-stationary features, however, by averaging over many initializations and over week-periods, the non-stationary features are filtered out.
 The wavenumber components of the geopotential height and meridional heat flux fields are obtained by performing a Fourier decomposition and cross-spectrum respectively.
-Each field is averaged over week-periods, thus we look at weekly time leads from initialization. - 105 Diabatic heating is not available as a standard output in the S2S archive.
+Each field is averaged over weekperiods, thus we look at weekly time leads from initialization. - 105 Diabatic heating is not available as a standard output in the S2S archive.
 The Lagrangian pressure tendency (i.e. vertical velocity on pressure coordinates, or $\omega$ ) is available for all models, and we use $\omega$ at 500hPa as a proxy for convection.
 Most models make available outgoing longwave radiation (OLR), and the biases in OLR resemble those for $\omega$ .